Battle of Khotyn (1673)

 The Battle of Khotyn or Battle of Chocim, also known as the Hotin War, took place on 11 November 1673 in Khotyn, where the forces of the Polish–Lithuanian Commonwealth under the Grand Hetman of the Polish Crown John Sobieski defeated Ottoman Empire forces, with Moldavian and Wallachian regiments, led by Hüseyin Pasha.
 It reversed the fortunes of the previous year, when Commonwealth weakness led to the signing of the Treaty of Buchach, and allowed John Sobieski to win the upcoming royal election and become the King of Poland.

 Name

 Khotyn (Chocim; Hotin; Hotin; Хоти́н) was conquered and controlled by many states, resulting in many name changes.
 Other name variations include Chotyn, or Choczim (especially in Polish).

+Before the battle

+The Sultan was unable to assemble an army until the autumn of 1673.
+As it was impossible to complete the campaign before the onset of cold weather, the assembled troops were ordered to spend the winter in their camps.
+The army of the Pasha of Silistra was to spend the winter in a camp near the fortress of Khotyn.
+The army of the Polish-Lithuanian Commonwealth, numbering around 30,000 soldiers commanded by Crown Grand Hetman Jan Sobieski, crossed the Dniester and marched rapidly to the Khotyn Fortress in early November 1673.
+The fortress was well suited for defense: situated on a bend in the Dniester, with medieval walls reinforced by earthworks, it had been built on the site of a former Polish-Lithuanian camp dating from the War of Khotyn, half a century before this siege.
+The first attacks on the Ottoman positions took place on 10 November, but these were merely reconnaissance-in-force to ascertain the enemy’s dispositions.
+The main battle took place the following day, when Sobieski struck the Ottomans, who were exhausted by the inclement weather and lack of sleep.